pconde705/RentFriends/README.md

 * Become a "Friend" with your own stipulations
 * Request a "Friend" for a specific period of time
 * Reject or Accept incoming requests to rent you as a "Friend"
+* Search for a "Friend" by city and max price

 ## Become a Friend